python-trio/trio/docs/source/design.rst

 * Sync functions can't create nurseries, because nurseries require an ``async with``

-* Any async function can create a nursery and spawn new tasks... but creating a nursery *allows task spawning without allowing causality breaking*, because the children have to exit before the function is allowed to return.
+* Any async function can create a nursery and start new tasks... but creating a nursery *allows task starting but does not permit causality breaking*, because the children have to exit before the function is allowed to return.
 So we can preserve causality without having to give up concurrency!

 * The only way to violate causality (which is an important feature, just one that needs to be handled carefully) is to explicitly create